Cantonese Wikipedia: Script

-There are two different scripts of written Cantonese, Traditional Chinese and Simplified Chinese.
+There are two different scripts of written Cantonese: Traditional Chinese and Simplified Chinese.
 Some Cantonese-specific characters can only be written in Traditional Chinese.
 Cantonese Wikipedia uses Traditional following Hong Kong and Macau in their traditional usage, because most of the participants came from Hong Kong when Cantonese Wikipedia was founded.
 But this led to a dissatisfaction among Simplified Chinese users (mainly Cantonese speakers in Guangdong).
 To solve this problem, a JavaScript converter was created and provided for viewing the content in Simplified Chinese characters.

-Unlike Chinese Wikipedia (where replacing a form of writing with another in source text is prohibited), if an editor writes a page in Simplified characters, he or she will not receive any warning from administrators, but the text will be manually converted to Traditional characters.
+Unlike Chinese Wikipedia (where replacing a form of writing with another in source text is prohibited), if an editor writes a page in Simplified characters, they will not receive any warning from administrators, but the text will be manually converted to Traditional characters.

 Other Chinese-language Wikipedias

 Cantonese is a member of the group of Chinese varieties.
 Different Wikipedias have been established for different Chinese varieties (see below).
-The Cantonese Wikipedia is the third largest in this family.
+The Cantonese Wikipedia is the second largest in this family.